 The word “love” is dangerously misrepresented in our culture.
 “Nourish,” on the other hand, means to enrich, to promote development, provide intellectual and emotional sustenance, to cherish and foster.
 I nourish my son, and he nourishes me.
 And if life gives me the chance to love him “to the edge of doom,” then it would be no doom at all, but a blessing just to be there, together through trial as well as triumph.

 And when it’s time for him to go and have his own adventures … I’ll get about 100 cats.
 And I’ll love them too.

 Read more about Courtenay's harrowing journey to freedom and love here.

 About the author

 Courtenay Trinder completed her B.A. in Art History and Curatorship in 1994.
 Since then, she has worked as a phone psychic, a dog walker, an art teacher for pre-schoolers, and at the Canberra Theatre.
 The Weight of Lies, her first novel, took twenty years to finish, and is available here.
-She lives with a beautiful little boy who has taught her everything she knows about love.
+She lives with her whippet Tinker, a Rabbit that looks like Hitler, and a beautiful little boy who has taught her everything she knows about love.

 Did you like the article?
 Subscribe here to our New Article Email Alert or RSS feeds.